 * As an Amazon Associate I earn from qualifying purchases.

-Webelos Aware and Care Adventure for 2024
+Webelos Aware and Care Adventure

 The Webelos Aware and Care Adventure is a unique opportunity for Cub Scouts to learn about disabilities and the challenges people face daily.
 This adventure encourages Webelos to think about how everyone can be included and participate fully in society, regardless of their abilities.
 By engaging in this adventure, scouts develop a deeper understanding and empathy for others.